messenger1th/KeyValue-Raft/README.md

 ## Make Your Distributed System

-In Raft class, there are three virtual method, just inherit these to make your Distributed System.
+In Raft class, there are three virtual method, just inherit Raft class and override these to make your Distributed System.

 ```cpp
 class Raft {